StevenClontz/prof.clontz.org/classes/2018/08/ma434/index.md

 * Semester: 2018 Fall
 * Title: Topology
 * Sections:
+    * MA 434-101 (Undergraduate)
+    * MA 542-101 (Graduate)
+* Class Time:
+    * MW 3:00-4:15pm
-    * TODO
+    * MSPB 360
-* Office Hours (MSPB 314)
+* Office Hours
+    * MW 1:15-2:45pm and TR 1:45-3:15pm
-    * TODO
+    * MSPB 314

 ## Course Content

+This course is a survey of various introductory topics in general topology.
-Generally, students will be encouraged to investigate the aspects of topology they find interesting.
-To this end, students will be provided a [Theorem Sequence] outlining several results from the field.
+To this end, students will be provided a
+[Theorem Sequence][thm-seq] outlining several results from the field.

-In particular, the following topics (as designated by the department for this course) are included:
+In particular, the following areas (as designated by the department for this course) will be available for study:
 - topological spaces,
 - surfaces,
 - continuity,